 She’s also just a jerk to Ven, I’m just going to say that.

-Yeah, that’s all I can bleed out of this, but again: feel free to comment.
-For now, I’m moving on.
+Whatever, I’m moving on.
+Your prize for clearing the Trinity Armour is the Bladecharge Level 2 Command Style, my one true love.
 So!
 We know from Ven’s storyline that Aqua is going to show up in town square at the end of this world’s plot, right?
 But anyone coming to Aqua before Ven is going to be confused, as she has no standing objective at all!
 This was true for Terra as well, but you’ll remember that Terra was teleported into a cutscene to receive his next objective.
 Aqua does not!
 The devs basically want you to discover that because the shortcut you took to get here opens to a high platform you can no longer reach, you now have to walk the other way.
 I suppose you might try to roleplay Aqua “following” Ven after he ran away (although Aqua didn’t seem interested in that in the previous cutscene, and won’t act like this was her goal when they reunite) but I wouldn’t be surprised if there were a small handful of Aqua players out there who found the nearest save point and teleported off-world before they realized the world wasn’t actually over!

 Aqua then finds herself forced to leave the boss room the same way Terra and Ven do, through the aqueduct, because she can’t jump high enough to get back to her own entrance!
 This gives her a relatively easy time navigating the fountain room, since all she needs to do is fall, but oh well, you’ll need to climb back up to get all the prizes anyways, especially the one in the hard-to-reach corner, which contains Aqua’s counterattack, Counter Blast.
 This choice of route is intentionally done to funnel Aqua to Merlin’s house, so that she too can see a cutscene about Pooh’s book and gain access to the world’s Moogle Shop.
 BBS will later unlock rooms that you never saw during the story without forcing you to visit them, like in Deep Space, but optional voiced content?
 Never!